shanejeremich/movie-search/README.md

 ### Key Features

-- API call to omdbapi
+- API call to OMDBapi
 - Nominate up to five movies
 - Search through a free enormous database of movies from the API call
 - HTML / CSS / Javascript